-LSU expected signs Arizona State quarterback Sam Leavitt
+Arizona State quarterback Sam Leavitt signs with LSU

 Latest Weather Blog

-LSU expected signs Arizona State quarterback Sam Leavitt
+Arizona State quarterback Sam Leavitt signs with LSU

 BATON ROUGE — After being seen courtside during a LSU basketball game with LSU football head coach Lane Kiffin, Arizona State quarterback Sam Leavitt has signed with LSU.